 Once you arrive in Spain, you need to apply for your residency either online or at the immigration office.
 Once your residency has been approved, you will need to apply for your TIE (Tarjeta de Identidad de Extranjero), your Spanish identity card.
 You should aim to do this as quickly as possible following your arrival.

 You won’t be expected to be fluent in Spanish when you first move to Spain, but it will make your transition far easier if you can understand the basics.
-Nearly 94% of the Spanish population can speak the language and failing to pick up a few Spanish phrases can have an impact on you settling into your new neighbourhood.
+Nearly 94% of the Spanish population speaks Spanish, so not picking up even a few Spanish phrases can have an impact on how you settle into your new neighbourhood.

 If you’re thinking about moving to Spain in the future and are currently unable to speak any Spanish, it will be worth your while to take a short course so that you don’t fall victim to this mistake when you move.